 Workshops and Mentors

-Here is a breakdown of what will be covered in each of the four Masterschool workshops in 2017:
+Here is a breakdown of what will be covered in each of the four Masterschool workshops:

 • Storytelling, Script and Treatment-Writing